Storage

 Check storage information

-Describes the screen configuration of storage and how to view storage information.
+Describes the Storage interface configuration and how to view storage information.

-From NAVER Cloud Platform portal, click Console > i_menu > Services > Compute > Server > Storage, in order, to view the Storage page.
+From the NAVER Cloud Platform portal, navigate to Console > i_menu > Services > Compute > Server > Storage to view the Storage interface.

 server-storage-classic_screen_ko